 With so many awesome cruisers to choose from, it can be hard to find what’s best for you!

-This guide will help you pick out the perfect cruiser skateboard to suit your size and personal riding style.
+This guide will help you pick out the best cruiser skateboard to suit your size and personal riding style.

 Cruiser skateboards are generally categorized by the length and width measurements of the deck in inches.

 Lengths usually range from around 25” to 32” and widths from 7” to 9.5”.

 When choosing a cruiser skateboard, there is not a set rule which states the exact size that a rider should use.

 There is simply an element of personal preference in determining which board size you should skate.

 Your shoe size can be used to get an idea of which cruiser size will suit you.

 The length of cruiser skateboards is generally tailored to suit the width of the deck, so length is not terribly important in selecting a proper cruiser size.